djbrieck/brieckspro/content/posts/visual-catalog-extending-embeded-pdf/index.md

 Before any of this was scripted, the visual catalog format itself came from just trying something.
 That was open the PDF in LibreOffice Draw and then see if I could save it as HTML.
-It was possible exporting a PDF document to HTML through OpenOffice/ LibreOffice's own export dialog, page by page, and using that output as-is.
+It was possible exporting the PDF document to HTML through OpenOffice/ LibreOffice's own export mechanism.
-It worked, and it proved the format was worth having — but it was a manual, click-through-the-wizard process every time, with no control over the output folder name, no way to inject a shared stylesheet, and no way to customize page titles beyond whatever the wizard defaulted to.
-Fine for a one-off, not something you'd want to repeat.
+It worked, and it proved the format was worth doing — but it is a manual, click-through-the-wizard process every time, no way to inject a shared stylesheet, and no way to customize page titles beyond whatever the wizard defaulted to.
+Fine for a one-off, not something I wanted to repeat.

 ## The idea: keep PDF, add a visual image based plain HTML option alongside it